 Top fall destinations in Europe include Gdansk (in Northern Poland), Luxembourg (this gem of a country is filled with friendly locals, great food and oodles of castles), and Switzerland (travelling through one of the most expensive countries in Europe during the shoulder season will ensure you snap up some of the cheapest fares possible).

-Visit if you like: Fall foliage, fewer tourists, cheaper airfare and hotel prices- ie making your wallet happy in general, wine drinking (much of the previous season’s vines have been harvested and processed), and the Northern Lights if you head to countries like Sweden and Iceland.
+Visit Europe in the Autumn if you like: Fall foliage, fewer tourists, cheaper airfare and hotel prices- ie making your wallet happy in general, wine drinking (much of the previous season’s vines have been harvested and processed), and the Northern Lights if you head to countries like Sweden and Iceland.

 Europe in the Winter

 The promise of snow, cosy fires and plenty of mulled wine makes Europe the perfect winter destination for those wishing to experience Christmas markets, sparkling lights and all of the rich delicious food that’s available across the continent.
 If you’ve not already tried it, I also highly recommend sampling some mulled wine (also known as vin chaud or Glühwein).
-This spicy hot drink is the perfect winter warmer and a real specialty of the continent.
+This spicy hot drink is the perfect winter warmer and a real speciality of the continent.
+If you’re looking for the best time to travel to Europe and you fancy a little magic along the way, then a European chill may well be for you!

 Top winter destinations in Europe include the French Alps (perfect for all manner of snow sports and cheaper than the Swiss Alps), the German Christmas markets (the Bavarian style chalets are now famous throughout the world and find their origins in Germany), and Finland (original ‘home’ of Father Christmas and the actual home to plenty of reindeer!).

-Visit if you like: skiing, cold weather, other snow sports, snow-capped mountains, Christmas markets, and so so so much more!
+Visit Europe in the Winter if you like: skiing, cold weather, other snow sports, snow-capped mountains, Christmas markets, and so so so much more!
 If you’re planning to visit Europe in the winter months, then you can expect to have many places to yourself as there are fewer crowds in the winter months than at any other time of the year…